-This tour was actually Joe’s third one in the Middle East.
+This tour was actually Joe’s fourth one in the Middle East.
 He had been in Desert Storm as a very young lieutenant and then repeated it as a major during the second invasion.
+That action was followd up by a year’s occupational duty in the vicinity of Baghdad.
 Those actions were relatively conventional as they involved maneuver warfare that applied standard Army tactics.
 In both cases, he was lucky enough to have only received minor wounds.
 As far as he was concerned, they were hardly worthy of the Purple Hearts he had gotten, but the Army being what it was, he accepted them.
 Now, these latest wounds were more serious, and they made Joe rethink what he wanted to do with the rest of his life.
 The Army tended to agree as it retired him with a medical disability.
 This, of course, was important as it decremented the taxes on his retirement pay.

 But, now, as he stood in the foyer of his dusty house, it began to dawn on him again.
 What was he to do with the rest of his life?
 And again, he didn’t have a clue.
 He had gone to college for a couple of years, disliked it, and decided to enlist.
 Arriving at Ft Jackson, South Carolina, he quickly learned how all the funny and hoary stories he had heard about the rigors of basic training were in fact, rather true.
-He got up early in the morning, helped clean his barracks, ran through his “daily dozen” physical training drills, returned to the barracks to change into the uniform of the day which in those days were still called “fatigues” as opposed to the “Army Combat Uniform” or “ACU’s” as they are called today.
+He got up early in the morning, helped clean his barracks, ran through his “daily dozen” physical training drills, returned to the barracks to change into the uniform of the day which in those days were still called “fatigues” as opposed to the “Army Combat Uniform” or “ACU’s” as they are known today.
 From there, he and five hundred other trainees would fall into their platoon formations, and march to breakfast.
 Before entering the Mess Hall, he would be required to do a dozen pull-ups.

 Breakfast was a hurried affair consisting of a choice of pancakes or waffles being thrown on a steel tray and covered with fried eggs or scrambled eggs as preferred by the soldier.
 Toast was then forked onto the tray along with a cup of coffee.
 After breakfast, the day’s training of marksmanship, marching, hand-to-hand combat, personal hygiene, etc. commenced only to end after dark with another scrubdown of the barracks.
 As one wit, who undoubtedly had heard it from his father, quipped, “The Marines builds men; the Army builds housewives.”